For a quick health quiz, consider whether you suffer from any of the following symptoms:

 - Fermented alcoholic beverages, especially wine, champagne and beer

-- Fermented dairy products such as cheese (especially aged), yogurt, sour cream, buttermilk, and kefir
+- Fermented cow and goat dairy products such as cheese (especially aged), yogurt, sour cream, buttermilk, and kefir

-- Fermented soy products including miso, tempeh and soy sauce
+- Fermented soy products: miso, tempeh and soy sauce

-- Cured or processed meats such as sausages, salami, and fermented ham)
+- Cured or processed meats such as bacon, sausages, salami, pepperoni, luncheon meats and hot dogs

 - Vegetables: avocados, eggplant, spinach, and tomatoes